- Information has been coming from many SAP customers on strange indirect access charges.

 It is important to understand that SAP places indirect access rules that are not necessarily legally enforceable.
 SAP is enlarging the definition of indirect access to suit its purposes and hoping the indirect access cases are not taken to court, so they do not become part of the public record.
 Once part of the public record, they can be looked up by other companies and then the cat is out of the bag.

 Therefore, SAP essentially has a “bluffing position” when it comes to the law overall (on many topics actually), and indirect access is just another example of this.
-This legal boundary pushing has become a consistent viewpoint shared among the largest multinationals.
-For instance.

 SAP’s Inconsistency on Indirect Access